Kreator: Formation and early releases (1982–1987)

-The band was formed as Metal Militia in 1982 in Essen, Germany and then Tyrant.
-Later they used the title Tormentor until 1984, when they changed to the present name Kreator.
-The original lineup featured lead vocalist/guitarist Mille Petrozza, drummer Jürgen "Ventor" Reil, and bassist Rob Fioretti.
+The band was originally formed in 1982 as Metal Militia in Essen, Germany, and then became Tyrant.
+Later they used the name Tormentor until 1984, when they changed to its current name Kreator.
+The original line-up featured lead vocalist and guitarist Mille Petrozza, drummer Jürgen "Ventor" Reil, and bassist Rob Fioretti.
 Kreator recorded their debut album, Endless Pain (1985), in just ten days.
-The band hired the late Sodom guitarist Michael Wulf for the album's tour to play lead, while Petrozza switched to rhythm guitar.
+The band hired future Sodom guitarist Michael Wulf for the album's tour to play lead, while Petrozza switched to rhythm guitar.

-Wulf was in the band for a few days but never on the band's second album, Pleasure to Kill (1986), which is widely considered a thrash classic and a big influence on the death metal genre.
+Wulf was only in the band for a few days but, contrary to the liner notes, he did not play on the band's second album, Pleasure to Kill (1986), which is widely considered a thrash classic and a big influence on the death metal genre.
 It would not be until 31 years after its release that Pleasure to Kill entered the German album charts.
-Produced by Harris Johns (Sodom, Helloween, Voivod), the album showed the band growing in talent and technical ability.
+Produced by Harris Johns (who had also worked with Sodom, Helloween and Voivod), the album showed the band growing in talent and technical ability.
 The song "Flag of Hate" became a concert standard, and the band became one of the most promising up-and-coming European metal acts.
-The band started their first tour ever (before the release of Pleasure to Kill, they had only played five gigs total); they played their first shows outside of Germany in the fall of 1986, supporting bands like Destruction and Celtic Frost, and in the spring of 1987, they toured the US for the first time, opening for Voivod on their Killing Technology tour.
-Kreator's first EP, Flag of Hate, was also released in 1986, and around this time, Jörg "Tritze" Trzebiatowski had joined the band.
+The band started their first tour ever (prior to the release of Pleasure to Kill, they had only played five gigs total); they played their first shows outside of Germany during the fall of 1986, touring Europe with Destruction and Celtic Frost, and in the spring of 1987, they toured North America for the first time, supporting Voivod on their Killing Technology tour.
+Kreator's first EP, Flag of Hate, was also released in 1986.
+The band would become a quartet with the addition of guitarist Jörge Trebziatowski.